checkeverything.ch

 Samsung and Android:

-• Two-year EU warranty applies in Switzerland
+• A two-year manufacturer warranty typically applies to devices sold in Switzerland

 • Manufacturing defects covered